hillarykoch/locdiffr/README.md

 # Multi-Scale Differential Interactions

 ## Dependencies

-**This package was developed in R version 3.6.2**
+1. **This package was developed in R version 3.6.2, back compatability is not guaranteed**

-To use this package, you need a compiler that has support for C++11, such as
+2. To use this package, you need a compiler that has support for C++11, such as
     *   GCC: [see here, for example](https://www.gnu.org/software/gcc/projects/cxx-status.html#cxx11)
     *   clang: [see here](http://clang.llvm.org/cxx_status.html)